Thursday, April 23, 2026

 Our Anniversary Escape this year led us to Hot Springs in Arkansas.
 The biggest motivator seemed to be that every other attempt to visit the namesake placename has ended in some disruption or another.
 The most recent attempt north of Yellowstone in Montana found the place had closed for the season the weekend just prior to our arrival.
 This turned out very similar to other attempts too, though not a complete failure.

 Hiking was not at the top of this agenda this time, though we did afford time for the Gulpha Gorge Trail, after pausing for a ride up to the top of the Mountain Tower for a look around the valley.
-Most of the remainder of the time involved parading up and down Central Avenue, relaxing in a mineral bath and enjoying some good German food.
+Most of the remainder of the time involved parading up and down Central Avenue, relaxing in a mineral bath and enjoying some delicious German food.

 A day on my own led me to the North Sylamore Creek Trail.
 Road conditions deterred previous transports from enjoying this piece of scenery.
-The short route down to the Allison Trailhead is not always in best of conditions.
+The short route down to the Allison Trailhead is not always in the best of conditions.
 This time, well-prepared with a high clearance vehicle, the road presented itself in much more appropriate fashion.

 The road back to Heber Springs from Mountain View takes about as much time as crossing from one side of Kansas City to other.
-It is much more interesting though, even if the state continues to push to straighten out the roads and remove the deep valley dives.
+It is undeniably more interesting though, even if the state continues to push to straighten out the roads and remove the deep valley dives.

 Saturday, March 21, 2026